 Got Any Questions?

 Ask me anything.
 I’m pretty much willing to answer most questions about most things really.
-If I wasn’t willing to talk about stuff I wouldn’t have two blogs and a big mouth.
+If I wasn’t willing to talk about stuff I wouldn’t a blog and a big mouth.
 So if you have any questions leave them in the comments below or if you’d prefer, email me via our contact page.

-For a list of LGBTQ terms check this page out.
+For a list of LGBTQ terms check out my Queer Lexicon 101.